Costa Rican Constitution of 1869

-1860 Constitution was the Constitution of Costa Rica for two years, between 1869 and 1871.
+The Costa Rican Constitution of 1869 was the Constitution of Costa Rica for two years, between 1869 and 1871.

 History

-The pronouncement of November 1, 1868, proclaimed Jesús Jiménez Zamora as provisional president.
-On November 3, Jiménez called elections for a Constituent Assembly, which began its sessions on January 1, 1869, under the presidency of Juan José Ulloa Solares.
-A commission of constituents drafted the project for the new Constitution, for which the text of the Constitution of 1859 served as a model, to which only a few slight adjustments and additions were made.
-The new Fundamental Charter was approved by the constituent body.
-February 18, 1869, although it was not put into effect until April 18 of that year.
+On 1 November 1868, Jesús Jiménez Zamora became provisional president by proclamation.
+On 3 November, Jiménez called elections for a Constituent Assembly, which began its sessions on 1 January 1869, under the presidency of Juan José Ulloa Solares.
+A commission launched the project for the new Constitution, using the Constitution of 1859 as a model.
+The commission made only a few slight adjustments and additions.
+The new Fundamental Charter was approved by the constituent body on 18 February 1869, eiywith effect on 18 April.

-Under the rule of the Constitution of 1869, the president Jiménez Zamora was popularly elected as constitutional president for the period 1869-1872.
-However, the validity of the new Charter ended on April 27, 1870, when President Jiménez was overthrown by a military coup and the constitutional order was broken yet again.
+Under the Constitution of 1869, president Jiménez Zamora was popularly elected as constitutional president for the period 1869 to 1872.
+However, the validity of the new Charter ended on 27 April 1870, when President Jiménez was overthrown by a military coup and the constitutional order was dismissed yet again.

 Content

-The Political Constitution of 1869 consisted of 149 articles distributed in thirteen titles.
+The Political Constitution of 1869 consisted of 149 articles in thirteen titles.